 - 6.1 An appropriate consultant neonatologist or paediatrician should also be identified after every child's death to support the family.
-This is distinct from the key worker and might either be the doctor that the family had most involvement with while the child was alive or the paediatrician on-duty at the time of death.
-This individual should liaise closely with the family's key worker and arrange: - Follow-up meetings at locations and times convenient to the family; and - Clinical expertise (via other professionals if necessary) to be able to - i) answer questions relating to the medical, nursing or midwifery care of the child. - ii) ii) explain the findings, where relevant, of the post-mortem examination and /or other investigations and - iii) iii) report back the outcome from the CDRM.
+This is distinct from the key worker, and might either be the doctor that the family had most involvement with while the child was alive or the paediatrician on-duty at the time of death.
+This individual should liaise closely with the family's key worker and arrange: - Follow-up meetings at locations and times convenient to the family; and - Clinical expertise (via other professionals if necessary) to be able to - i) answer questions relating to medical, nursing or midwifery care of child. - ii) explain the findings, investigation report where relevant including the post-mortem report, if approved by the Coroner, making it clear to parents that conclusions of the postmortem report may not be final cause of death and would only be determined at the conclusion of the Coroner's Inquest - iii) report back the outcome from the CDRM - iv) Consultant Paediatrician/Neonatologist (if coroner not involved) may need to refer family to Genetics team for counselling and Whole Genome Sequence (R441) testing, in cases where no cause of death identified on post mortem exam, after establishing DNA sample is available for the child with Genetics and debriefing parents and Designated Doctor for Child Deaths.
+Referrals to be e-mailed to iccteam@lhch.nhs.uk, for the attention of Jessica Cadwallader (jessica.cadwallader1@nhs.net) - Genetics Counsellor and Inherited Cardiac Conditions Co-ordinator and Dr. Katya Bennett (katya.bennett@nhs.net) - Consultant Geneticist.